kasader/flakenet/README.md

 - `Loss`: packet drops (`RandomLoss`)
 - `Fault`: trigger failures or closure on demand

-## Conn vs PacketConn

-`Conn` is stream-oriented.
-Delayed bytes queue in FIFO order, so jitter shows up as head-of-line blocking rather than reordered or interleaved bytes.

-`PacketConn` is datagram-oriented.
-Packets reorder naturally, and a later datagram can overtake an earlier one under sufficient jitter.

 ## Development

 Tooling comes from the Nix flake. `direnv allow` (or `nix develop`) gets you a